FAQs

 3. Unscented, Tealight Candles

 Only use tealight candles as our holders are specifically designed to be used with them.
-Avoid extended burn time, extra-large, etc. tealights because they are generally larger and thus not as compatible with incense warming.
-We advise against using beeswax candles as they burn at a higher temperature than other types of wax.
+Avoid extended burn time, extra-large, etc. tealights.
+We advise against using beeswax candles as they burn at a higher temperature than other types of wax and can be too hot for the delicate botanicals.

 We use and recommend GoodLight tealight candles.
 GoodLight candles are made from plant-based wax and 100% cotton wicks.